AtamanKit/silk_pipeline/README.md

 # Silk Host Data Pipeline

-This project fetches host data from Qualys and Crowdstrike APIs, normalizes the data into a unified format, deduplicates entries using smart heuristics (hostname, IPs, MACs), stores them in MongoDB, and generates charts for analysis.
+This project fetches host data from Qualys and Crowdstrike APIs, normalizes the data into a unified format, deduplicates entries using smart heuristics (hostname, IPs, MACs), stores them in MongoDB, and generates charts for analysis located in `./visualizations/charts`.

 ## How to Run